• Skip to primary navigation

 Potentially toxic plants for cats

-This list covers just some of the plants common to Ontario, Canada, that should be avoided.
+This list covers just some of the plants common to Ontario, Canada, cilantro, etc. that should be avoided.
 Monitor your cat closely if any of these plants are in or around your residence.
 Always keep cats in a separate room from any potentially poisonous plants and take care that their leaves, stems, pollen, or petals do not contaminate other rooms or water that is accessible to your cat.
 Here are a few plants to be aware of that can be toxic for cats.

 Lilies